 What is SAA?

 Each meeting is unique and has different characteristics.
-Some meetings members share a story or a step, others allow members to discuss various topics or problems, others concentrate on literature.
-Whatever the format, the main purpose for each is to help everyone stay sober from bottom line behaviors.
+At some meetings members share the story of their addiction and recovery, or they share their experience of working one of the 12 Steps, others allow members to discuss various topics or problems that relate to sex addiction and recovery, others concentrate on reading and discussing the literature of SAA.
+Whatever the format, the main purpose of each meeting is to help everyone stay sober from bottom line behaviors.

 When attending their first meeting, newcomers are greeted by two or more members to help introduce the program and answer any questions the newcomers may have.
 Anyone can attend our meetings, the only requirement is a desire to stop addictive behavior.